madatoo/plantarium-ms3/README.md

 # Credits

-To prepare this project I took an ispiration from my own previous projects to create a READMEmd file.
-I also was watched project  from March Hackhaton (Happy Paddy Go, where I was one from contributors), to look how use Materialize.
-I needed also some idea how to create this app, and I watched some projects created by others students.
-Some solutions, I transform to my own idea.
+    To prepare this project I took inspiration from my own previous projects to create a READMEmd file.
+I also watched a project  from the March Hackathon (Happy Paddy Go, where I was one of the contributors), to look at how to use Materialize.
+I also needed some ideas on how to create this app, and I watched some projects created by other students.
+Some solutions, I transform to my own idea.To prepare this project was used customised Code Institute materials from the mini project - Task Manager.To solve some challenges  I looked at some advice on stack overflow, CSS-Tricks, maketecheasier.com, veb.dev page,Slack, Lighthouse report and yt, Materialize and MongoDB docs.

 ## Content